sputnik42/autology/docs/subcommands/make_note.md

   > List all of the templates that are available to be used to generate a new log file.
 Specifying this argument will
   > cause the command to exit after the list has been printed out.

+- `-d` or `--start-date`

+  > Specify the time that the note will be logged for.
+This populates the `time` metadata value in the front-matter.
+  > The format of the string must be in `'%Y-%m-%d %H:%M:%S'` format.
+Note you will need to put this parameter in
+  > quotes because the value takes a space.
+See
+  > [Pythons Strftime](https://docs.python.org/3/library/time.html#time.strftime) documentation for details on this
+  > format.

+- `-D` or `--end-date`

+  > Specify the end time that the note will be logged for.
+This populates the `end_time` metadata value in the
+  > front-matter.
+The format of the string must be in `'%Y-%m-%d %H:%M:%S'` format.
+Note you will need to put this
+  > parameter in quotes because the value takes a space.
+See
+  > [Pythons Strftime](https://docs.python.org/3/library/time.html#time.strftime) documentation for details on this
+  > format.

 ## Example Execution